I turn train-dodging, lemonade experts into fairy godmothers.

 Embracing the idea of Abundant Life begins to feel like someone sprinkled Happily Ever After dust on the raw parts of our life.
 Happily Ever After isn't perfect—especially after the hell most of us experienced.
 Healing takes time and can be so hard.
 But as we create new habits and establish healing patterns, we begin to feel authentic after the fear of the unfamiliar wears off.
 Finally like ourselves.
 Some of us, for the first time.
 It’s only then, after considering who we are, what we want, and who we want to build it with, that our dreams and desires become attainable.
 Suddenly, life begins to feel lighter and easier.
 And abundant, like Jesus promised.

 Growth & Development

 I take personal growth and development seriously.
-Not only do I have my own coach and actively participate in various programs to expand my knowledge and understanding.
+Not only do I have my own coach and therapist, I actively participate in various programs to expand my knowledge and understanding.
 I graduated in 1994 with a traditional Doctor of Naturopathy degree from a school that no longer exists.
 Since 2020, I've acquired over 225 Continuing Education Credits in the area of life coaching.
-I also completed courses to refresh and expand my education in naturopathy, reiki, sound healing, art and music therapy, EFT and TFT tapping, hand mudras, and other holistic modalities.
-I have specialized training in trauma and neurodivergent awareness, as well as other modalities.
-I'm certified in 16 coaching niches, along with advanced master life coaching, workshop facilitation, and belly dancing.
+I also completed other accredited courses to refresh and expand my education in naturopathy, reiki, sound healing, art and music therapy, EFT and TFT tapping, hand mudras, and other holistic modalities.
+I have specialized training in trauma and neurodivergent awareness.
+I'm also certified in 17 coaching niches that include ADHD and managing executive function, along with advanced master life coaching, workshop facilitation, yoga and belly dancing.
 I use a unique blend of each to support my clients.